jo1jun/Human-Action-Recog-VIBE/README.md

 addtional youtube video

 ## Class
-stop / walk / run
+stop / walk / run (classes can be added..)

+stop class is trained by not only image sequence, but also single image.